-(Annual) October 14, 2018, starts at 5 am, see the included website for specific reces’ locations and times
+(Annual) October 13, 2019, see the included website for specific races’ locations and times

 The Maui Marathon is the longest continuously held running event in Hawaii and also the oldest marathon west of the Mississippi River.
 Runner’s World magazine has named it one of the top 10 Most Scenic Marathons in the nation.
 There are full marathon, full marathon relay, half marathon, 10K and 5K races.